-We are an open, welcoming community—celebrating our Divinity, loving our Humanity and nurturing our Journey of spiritual discovery.
+We are an open, welcoming community, celebrating our divinity, loving our humanity, and nurturing our journeys of spiritual discovery.

 The Salt Lake Center for Spiritual Living began as a fellowship in the mid-1950’s with a group of seekers and was incorporated as the First Church of Religious Science, Salt Lake City, in March of 1964.

 The Fellowship was led by Rev. Faye Sherwood and Dr. Pearl Matthews.
 Among this early group were Howard and Bettie Bogarte, Dr. Clarke Odden, Jim and John Westbury, and many others.

 In October of 1964 Rev. Herbert Brandt became their minister.
 During this time they met at the YWCA, then at the Ramada Inn.
 In May of 1965, Dr. Bill Hornady, friend and assistant to Dr. Ernest Holmes, was a guest speaker at the Church.